 Serve sugary treats and desserts only with meals.
 Based on the previous tips, sugary foods are something that should be avoided and immediately washed away if consumed.
 By serving sugary treats with meals there is a better chance that the residue will be washed away by your saliva.
 While you are eating, your mouth produces more saliva and you are usually consuming a drink that will aid in the process.
 So, if your child insists on a sugary treat – try to serve it after dinner.
 Plus, eating other food will help fill everyone up faster, which makes them less prone to overindulging on sweets.

 Serve cheese!
-Cheeses like Cheddar, Monterey Jack, and Swiss promote salvia – which aids in the process of rinsing out bacterias.
+Cheeses like Cheddar, Monterey Jack, and Swiss promote saliva – which aids in the process of rinsing out bacteria.
 This can also double as a yummy, healthy snack!

 Brush with fluoride toothpaste and rinse with a fluoridated mouthwash.
 Fluoride is beneficial when it comes to dental health.
 According to The National Institute of Dental and Craniofacial Research, It is preventative for cavities and has also been found to repair mild cavities.
 Check to make sure your toothpaste has fluoride in it.
 If not, when you buy your next tube make sure you choose one that has fluoride and pick up a fluoridated mouthwash as well.
 It does not change the taste of the toothpaste and mouthwash; all it does it help make your teeth stronger and healthier!